whitneyburton/portfolios/students/1606-back/jasmin-hudacsek/20160923-jasmin-hudacsek-m2.markdown

 ### Areas of Emphasis

-This module, I would really like to focus on participating more within the Turing community and Golick Posse.
+This module, I would really like to focus on participating more within the Turing community and Golick Posse, time permitting.
+I'd also like to become really comfortable with more advanced git worklfow and am looking forward to practicing it within larger teams.
+I have some experience with Bootstrap from work experience before Turing, but I'm excited to learn how to properly implement it (as I self taught it to myself and it's pretty janky currently) within a whole web application.
+Other than that, I feel like I'm fairly well prepared to learn the basics of Sinatra, Rails and how CRUD works and can't wait to get my hands dirty (metaphorically, of course).

 ---